 Hiba joined the SEA Lab in January of 2017.
 She graduated from Villanova University in 2013 with a BA in Psychology and has been working in the fields of psychology, public health, and education since then.
 Hiba was drawn to the SEA Lab because she was interested in studying the various factors that impact food choices, including biological, psychological, social, or financial.
 She will be pursuing her Master of Public Health at Boston University starting in the fall of 2019, and she hopes to develop interventions and programs that encourage people to develop health-promoting eating habits.

 Design & Technology Lead

 Michael joined UCSF’s Osher Center for Integrative medicine as a postdoc in 2008, and remained as a research consultant, programmer, statistician, designer, and employee wellness liaison until Winter 2016.
-He is now an independent user research consultant and remains connected with UCSF through the BEE lab.
+He is now a researcher at Google and remains connected with UCSF through the SEA Lab.
 Michael’s work at UCSF focused on the effects of positive emotions in coping with chronic illness.
 He helped implement and evaluate the first online tests of Judith Moskowitz’s positive emotion skill training programs.
 He later worked with Ashley to develop PingQuest, a highly customizable mobile assessment platform for experience sampling research.

 Nina Jhaveri, MBA

 Nina graduated from the University of California, Berkeley, in 2007, and completed her MBA at the University of Chicago in 2013.
 At UCSF, Nina directed the ERN and COGS Study.
 Nina began earning a PhD in Clinical Psychology in the fall of 2016 at the University of Southern California.